Meeting/Party Room, Batting Cages, Food, Drinks, Your choice, click here for details.

 Visit our tryouts page for details and to register.
-We are looking for a few players to finish out an 10U - 14U teams.
-We will be doing evaluations Saturday from 1-4 PM at Line Drive Sports.
-Please contact firstname.lastname@example.org to schedule something one night this week.
+We are building teams 9-13U for summer play so don't wory if you don't make the all-star team.
+We will be doing evaluations Sunday, May 4th and May 11th from 1-4 PM at Line Drive Sports.
+Please contact email@example.com to schedule something one night during week.

 Book Cages online - http://secure.ezfacility.com/TMSSelfService/NoAuth/Login.aspx?FID=9310